Dacre Montgomery

 Biography of Dacre Montgomery

-Dacre Montgomery is an Australian actor who gained fame for his roles in the series "Stranger Things" and the 2017 film "Power Rangers."
+Dacre Montgomery is an Australian actor who shot to fame playing Billy Hargrove in "Stranger Things" and the Red Ranger in 2017's "Power Rangers."

 Dacre Montgomery